gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 simplified configuration by enabling `redis_slave_role['enable']`, you just need to fill in the `redis['master_ip']`.

-This values doesn't have to be changed again in `/etc/gitlab/gitlab.rb` after a failover, as the nodes will be managed by the Sentinels, and even after a `gitlab-ctl reconfigure`, they will get their configuration restored by the same Sentinels.
+This values don't have to be changed again in `/etc/gitlab/gitlab.rb` after a failover, as the nodes will be managed by the Sentinels, and even after a `gitlab-ctl reconfigure`, they will get their configuration restored by the same Sentinels.

 ### Sentinel setup

-Sentinels watches both other sentinels and Redis nodes.
+Sentinels watch both other sentinels and Redis nodes.
 Whenever a Sentinel detects that a Redis node is not responding, it will announce that to the other sentinels.
 You have to reach the **quorum**, the minimum amount of sentinels that agrees that a node is down, to be able to start a failover.